scala/scala3/docs/docs/reference/metaprogramming/macros.md

 #### scala.quoted.matching

-In `scala.quoted.matching` contains object that can help extract values from `Expr`.
+`scala.quoted.matching` contains objects that can help extracting values from `Expr`.

-* `scala.quoted.matching.Const`: matches an expression a literal value and returns the value.
+* `scala.quoted.matching.Const`: matches an expression of a literal value and returns the value.
-* `scala.quoted.matching.Value`: matches an expression a value and returns the value.
+* `scala.quoted.matching.Value`: matches an expression of a value and returns the value.
 * `scala.quoted.matching.ExprSeq`: matches an explicit sequence of expresions and returns them.
 These sequences are useful to get individual `Expr[T]` out of a varargs expression of type `Expr[Seq[T]]`.
 * `scala.quoted.matching.ConstSeq`:  matches an explicit sequence of literal values and returns them.
 * `scala.quoted.matching.ValueSeq`:  matches an explicit sequence of values and returns them.